pmunts/arm-mcu/demos/stream_framing_responder/README.txt

                    Byte Stream Framing Responder Demo Program

-   This program demonstrates how to write a [1]FreeRTOS program that accepts and responds to stream framed commands on a serial port.
+   This project demonstrates how to write a [1]FreeRTOS program that accepts and responds to stream framed commands on a serial port.

+   The program is decomposed into four FreeRTOS tasks, which communicate with each other via message queues:

+     * ReceiverTask -- Receives incoming byte stream frames from the control port, decodes them, and pushes command messages onto the command queue.
+     * ExecutorTask -- Pops command messages from the command queue, executes them, and pushes response messages onto the response queue.
+     * TransmitterTask -- Pops response messages from the response queue, encodes them into byte stream frames, and transmits the frames out the control port.
+     * StatisticsTask -- Periodically prints out some global error counters.

 Supported Targets